Peter Nygard, Canadian clothing manufacturer, accused of raping 10 women in civil class-action lawsuit | CBC News

 The lawsuit also includes details of the alleged assaults against the 10 women who made the allegations.

-The allegations include vaginal rape, anal rape, oral sex and requests to urinate or defacate in Nygard's mouth.
+The allegations include vaginal rape, anal rape, oral sex and requests to urinate or defecate in Nygard's mouth.

-According to the lawsuit, one of the complainants, who was 14 at the time, says the encounter began with Nygard showing her pornography, then Nygard asked her to use a sex toy on him and it ended when he raped her "causing her extrordinary trauma and pain."
+According to the lawsuit, one of the complainants, who was 14 at the time, said the encounter began with Nygard showing her pornography.
+Then Nygard asked her to use a sex toy on him and it ended when he raped her, "causing her extraordinary trauma and pain."

 The lawsuit says he paid the complainants thousands of dollars after each of the rapes.